Mark de Vries: Dundee United

 De Vries joined Dundee United on the same day he was released from Leicester City, for the third time linking up with Craig Levein who had signed him while at Leicester just under three years ago and Hearts before that.
 De Vries scored his first goal for United in the League Cup final defeat against Rangers and netted his first league goal six days later in the win against Motherwell.
-De Vries's contract expired at the end of June 2008 and he undertook a trial with Dutch side SC Cambuur in late July.
+De Vries's contract expired at the end of June 2008 and he undertook a trial with Dutch side Cambuur in late July.

-Cambuur Leeuwarden
+Cambuur

-De Vries joined SC Cambuur Leeuwarden on 28 August 2008.
+De Vries joined Cambuur on 28 August 2008.
 He scored on his debut against FC Emmen, a game that Cambuur won 6–2, scoring the final goal of the match.
 He signed a two-year contract with the club, who are favorites to win the league and to move up to the Eredivisie.

-Mark de Vries is, as a "pinch-hitter", very important for SC Cambuur, in last seasons playoffs he scored two important, winning, goals against FC Zwolle and the 1–1 in the away game against Roda JC, gaining a third and decisive game in the playoffs against that team (Roda JC) which SC Cambuur lost.
+De Vries is, as a "pinch-hitter", very important for SC Cambuur, in last seasons playoffs he scored two important, winning, goals against FC Zwolle and the 1–1 in the away game against Roda JC, gaining a third and decisive game in the playoffs against that team (Roda JC) which SC Cambuur lost.

 Also in 2011 in playoffs he scored all three goal of SC Cambuur, but SC Cambuur could not qualify due to a last-minute equaliser by Zwolle, who passed at penalties.
-In 2010 De Vries was voted player of the year in the Dutch Jupiler League.
+In 2010 De Vries was voted player of the year in the Dutch Eerste Divisie.